Creationmyth/Creationmyth.github.io/_posts/2021-02-19-creation-myth-launches-site.md

 ---
 layout: post
-title: "Creationmyth, the myth of the creator, launches site
+title: "Creationmyth, the myth of the creator, launches site"
 date: 2021-02-19
 ---